-If you are in any doubt about the eligibility of a project, please contact us to discuss your ideas.
+If in any doubt about the eligibility of a project, please contact us to discuss your ideas.

-- Increased width of car lanes. - Lifts allowing access to all passenger decks including external decks. - Adjustable height dining tables in the cafeteria. - Space allocated in all passenger lounges for wheelchairs [if not part of Regulatory requirements]. - Disabled or Assisted toilets on passenger decks. - Changing Place 11 (Fully accessible toilet space equipped with hoist and adjustable height bench for adult changing) - Hearing Systems - Visual display units / Tactile signage - Assistance telephones (or other forms of assistance) at unmanned ports and slipways - Adaptation of doors on-board vessels - Facilities for assistance animals at ports and on ships - Staff training - Sourcing information of ferry timetables, bookings, port facilities, journey experience, etc. - Audits of existing facilities - Ramps and elevators (if not required by legislation) - Handrails (if not required by legislation) - Dedicated quiet areas - Sensory Packs, e.g. for Autistic passengers - Apps for assisted travel - 9.5.
+- Increased width of car lanes. - Lifts allowing access to all passenger decks including external decks. - Adjustable height dining tables in the cafeteria. - Space allocated in all passenger lounges for wheelchairs. - Disabled or Assisted toilets on passenger decks. - Changing Places - (Fully accessible toilet space equipped with hoist and adjustable height bench for adult changing) - Hearing Systems - Visual display units / Tactile signage - Assistance telephones (or other forms of assistance) at unmanned ports and slipways - Adaptation of doors on-board vessels - Facilities for assistance animals at ports and on ships - Staff training - Sourcing information of ferry timetables, bookings, port facilities, journey experience, etc. - Audits of existing facilities - Ramps and elevators (if not required by legislation) - Handrails (if not required by legislation) - Dedicated quiet areas - 9.5.
 For avoidance of doubt, applications can also include justified funding for staff and administrative costs directly associated with the completion of the project. - 9.6.
 In addition, the Fund could also support small studies into disability access issues, particularly where operators need some additional input to clarify what would best improve accessibility in their vessel or harbour (and between the two). - 9.6.1.
 It would be an expectation that funded studies would include a section on how the outcomes would be addressed and funded. - 9.7.
 It is anticipated that applications for consideration will require funding of between £5,000 and £50,000 giving an overall project cost of up to £100,000 - 9.8.
 This will not preclude applications out with this range being deliberated, it should however be borne in mind the limited overall level of funding available within the Accessibility Fund and administrative costs for small value applications.
 We would welcome early discussion of any potential proposed projects out-with the above funding range.

-11 guide to a Changing Place Changing Places: the practical guide.
+&lt;sup>9 guide to a Changing Place Changing Places: the practical guide.